Billionaire Boy: Plot

 During his litter duty where Bob helps him, the Grubbs arrive to reveal Joe's money deal with them.
 Bob, angered, calls Joe a spoiled brat and leaves, ending their friendship.

 After the half-term holidays, a new girl, Lauren, arrives at the school and all the boys have their eye on her, even Joe.
 Soon Joe and Lauren become best friends.
 Bob comes along to warn Joe that Lauren is a fake but Joe, suspecting that Bob was jealous of her, responds that he has no friends and felt sorry for him.
-Bob is enraged and ends his friendship with Joe for good, not before slapping the wad of £50 pound notes Joe tries to offer and states that he is the one people should feel sorry for.
+Bob is enraged and ends his friendship with Joe for good, not before slapping the wad of £50 notes Joe tries to offer and states that he is the one people should feel sorry for.
 Joe comes home one day and finds out that his Dad is holding a massive party.
 Sapphire (his Dad's horrid new girlfriend) blurts out that she had seen Lauren on television before.
-Soon enough, Joe found out that his dad had paid Lauren to be his friend, he then blames his dad and his wealth for ruining his life, and decides to run away.
+Soon enough, Joe found out that his dad had paid Lauren to be his friend, he then angrily blames his dad and his wealth for ruining his life, and decides to run away.

 Raj, the kindly newsagent, finds Joe sleeping in a skip and talks over with Joe about his situation.
 Joe goes to Bob's home to apologize.
 Bob accepts but they soon find out on TV that Mr Spud had lost his fortune as everyone is suing him because Bumfresh is making everyone's bottom go purple.
 Joe returns to Bumfresh Towers, and his father suggests that he should save something from the house before the bailiffs take everything.
 Mr Spud is surprised when Joe returns with a rocket made out of loo roll that he made before they became billionaires, because he says it was "made with love".
 Later, Joe's father marries Bob's mum so Joe and Bob become step-brothers and the story concludes.